Fathers Day Sale now active - 20% off Storewide! Free Express shipping on all orders $100+ | Australia Wide

 Reconstitution, Storage and Handling

-The blend ships as a lyophilised (freeze-dried) powder and follows the same handling principles as the individual peptides.
-Reconstitution requires bacteriostatic water — see our full reconstitution guide for the process, and use our peptide dosage calculator to work out concentration ratios for the combined preparation.
+The blend ships as a lyophilised powder and follows the same handling principles as the individual peptides.
+Reconstitution requires bacteriostatic water — see our full reconstitution guide .

 Verifying Blend Purity

-Every PhaseOne blend batch is independently tested via High Performance Liquid Chromatography (HPLC) and ships with a Certificate of Analysis (COA) confirming the identity and purity of both components.
-See our HPLC testing guide and our research standards guide for the full testing process.
+Every PhaseOne blend batch is independently tested via HPLC and ships with a Certificate of Analysis confirming the identity and purity of both components.

 HPLC chromatogram example, dual-peak